deskiziarecords/TRADE/magnet-market/rust/magnet-marker-rust.md

 ---
+## Synthetize Reality

+we define a function synthesize that combines two arrays: ptr, which represents explicit body signals, and force, which represents hidden engine forces.
+The function also takes an optional parameter alpha, which acts as a tuning gain to scale the contribution of the force array.
+Key Components of the Conversion:

+    Function Definition:
+        In Rust, we use pub fn to define a public function.
+The function signature specifies the types of the parameters and the return type.
+Here, we use &Vec<f64> for both ptr and force, indicating that we are passing references to vectors of 64-bit floating-point numbers.

+    Parameter Types:
+        The Python np.ndarray type is replaced with &Vec<f64> in Rust, as Rust does not have a direct equivalent to NumPy arrays.
+Instead, we utilize Rust's vector type, which is a dynamic array.

+    Return Type:
+        The return type in Rust is specified as Vec<f64>, which corresponds to the synthesized reality signal.

+    Iterating and Mapping:
+        The ptr and force vectors are iterated using the iter() method, and we use zip() to pair elements from both vectors.
+The map() function applies the synthesis formula to each pair, and collect() gathers the results into a new vector.

+---
 ## windowed-extremum

 The provided Python code defines a function windowed_extremum that computes the sliding window maximum or minimum of a given array.
 The function takes a NumPy array, a window size, and a mode (either "max" or "min") as parameters.
 It returns a new array of the same shape as the input, with the first window-1 entries filled with NaN values.